By Mike Ratliff

 The law teaches and convicts, but cannot deliver a believer from sin.
 All of us can relate to Paul’s struggle that he shared in this passage.
 The law teaches us about what is good and right and what sin is, but is powerless to deliver us into a state where victory may be realized.
 A believer cannot rely on knowing what sin is in order to repent.
 Our minds and hearts may very well be delivered from the penalty of sin, but our flesh is not part of that package.
 We know Jesus and He knows us, but our flesh just wants to be satiated by ‘experience’ of some sort.
 We desperately want to be obedient to the law of God in our minds, but our flesh still serves the law of sin.
 So, what is the solution?
 How can we fulfill the law in our minds and hearts and how we walk before the face of God?

-There is therefore now no condemnation for those who are in Christ Jesus.
-For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
-For God has done what the law, weakened by the flesh, could not do.
-By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh, in order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.
-(Romans 8:1-4 ESV)
+1 Therefore there is now no condemnation for those who are in Christ Jesus.
+2 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.
+3 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh, 4 so that the requirement of the Law might be fulfilled in us, who do not walk according to the flesh but according to the Spirit.
+Romans 8:1-4 (NASB)

 The only way a Christian can walk in victory is to deny the flesh and walk according to the Spirit.
 Oh, we are very capable of doing the former and still do much more than any of us really want.
 However, as we mature as Christians we learn that role of the law and how we are new creations unto faith not unto legalism.
 What does it mean to walk according to the Spirit?